Stakeholder Management: What It Is and How To Get It Right

 What is stakeholder management?

-As key stakeholders can either make or break the success of a project, having a strong stakeholder management plan is essential for all project managers.
+As key stakeholders can either make or break the success of a project, having a strong stakeholder management plan is an essential part of your project management process.
 Stakeholder management — the process of organizing, monitoring, and nurturing relationships with your stakeholders — has a huge impact on your ability to facilitate projects and keep your stakeholders (and team members) happy.

 Proper stakeholder management usually includes identifying your key stakeholders, understanding their needs, expectations, and requirements, and then managing them accordingly through appropriate action and communication.